National Health Service (England): Check-ups

+Workplace inclusivity and anti-racism measures

+Health Secretary Wes Streeting warned in 2025 of a “rising tide of racism” reminiscent of the 1970s and 1980s, noting that such attitudes were becoming “permissible again” and were affecting NHS staff and patients.
+According to the Royal College of Nursing (RCN), reports from nurses of racist incidents at work rose by 55% between 2022 and 2025.
+The RCN expects to receive more than 1,000 calls in 2025 from nurses seeking advice and support after experiencing racism, compared with almost 700 in 2022.

+Alongside concerns about racism, the government commissioned an independent review into antisemitism within the NHS after reports that “clear cases were not dealt with adequately”.
+A report by the General Medical Council (GMC) indicated that Jewish doctors have experienced increased antisemitic abuse from colleagues since 7 October 2023, prompting calls for stronger protections and disciplinary processes.

+NHS England subsequently issued a letter to all NHS trusts, signed by chief executive Sir Jim Mackey and chief workforce officer Jo Lenaghan, calling for renewed efforts to ensure workplaces where “staff and patients alike feel safe and welcome” and reaffirming a zero-tolerance stance on hatred, antisemitism, racism, and all discriminatory behaviour.

+In 2024, some NHS hospitals required radiographers to ask all male patients aged 12 to 55 if they were pregnant for inclusivity purposes.
+This received significant coverage in the media.

 Public satisfaction and criticism

 Public satisfaction with the National Health Service (NHS) in England has fluctuated over time.
 While the founding principles of the NHS continue to enjoy strong public support, overall satisfaction with the way the service is run has declined markedly in recent years.

-According to the British Social Attitudes survey, analysed by the King’s Fund and Nuffield Trust, overall satisfaction with the NHS in England fell to 24 % in 2023, the lowest level recorded since the survey began in 1983, and declined further to 21 % in 2024.
-Dissatisfaction rose to a record 59 %, with most respondents citing long waiting times, staff shortages, and insufficient government funding as the main reasons for their views.
+According to the British Social Attitudes survey, analysed by the King's Fund and Nuffield Trust, overall satisfaction with the NHS in England fell to 24% in 2023, the lowest level recorded since the survey began in 1983, and declined further to 21% in 2024.
+Dissatisfaction rose to a record 59%, with most respondents citing long waiting times, staff shortages, and insufficient government funding as the main reasons for their views.

 Support for the underlying principles of the NHS, however, remains strong.
-In 2023, 91% of respondents agreed the NHS should be free at the point of use, 82 % said it should be available to everyone, and 82 % supported funding it primarily through taxation.
+In 2023, 91% of respondents agreed the NHS should be free at the point of use, 82% said it should be available to everyone, and 82% supported funding it primarily through taxation.

 Satisfaction levels vary by service.
 In 2024, 23% of respondents were satisfied with general practice services, 12% with accident and emergency (A&E) departments, and around 20% with NHS dentistry.
 Despite declining satisfaction with performance, the NHS continues to be regarded as an important symbol of national identity and pride.

 Media coverage of the NHS often highlights pressures such as staff shortages, long waiting lists, and delays in emergency and dental care.
 Despite these challenges, public trust in healthcare professionals remains high: around three-quarters of people continue to view doctors, nurses and other NHS staff as reliable sources of information and care.